foofeh/hugo-theme-massively/exampleSite/content/post/multi-image-pin-cheatsheet.md

 description = "Pinterest allows you create visually appealing pins on the desktop site.
-Use this cheat sheet to create your own carousels and collages!" disableComments = false image = "uploads/MultiImagePinv2.png" slug = "multi-image-pins" title = "Multi-Image Pin Cheatsheet"
+Use this cheat sheet to create your own carousels and collages!" disableComments = false image = "uploads/MultiImagePinv2.png" slug = "pinterest-carousel-and-collage-pins" title = "Pinterest Multi-Image Pin Cheatsheet"

 +++
 <center> <h2> More Visual Pin Formats </h2>